hokify/agenda/README.md

 **DISCLAIMER**: I **do not** intend to actively maintain this repository.
 I forked it from https://github.com/hokify/agenda because I desperately needed support for [mongodb@6](https://www.npmjs.com/package/mongodb) for my website www.whisthub.com.
-Ideally this gets merged back eventuallyinto [@hokify/agenda](https://github.com/hokify/agenda), or even better in [agenda/agenda](https://github.com/agenda/agenda).
+Ideally this gets merged back eventually into [@hokify/agenda](https://github.com/hokify/agenda), or even better in [agenda/agenda](https://github.com/agenda/agenda).

 However, I *do* intend to keep this up to date with the latest version of the [mongodb](https://www.npmjs.com/package/mongodb) package, but that's all.
 Agenda is a great library and I would hate to see it dying because new mongodb versions are not supported.